 Your immune system is like an invisible shield that protects you from invading bacteria and viruses.
 The problem is that stress, a poor diet, environmental pollutants, and sleep deprivation can weaken it.
-Because of this, it's more important than ever to support your immune system—especially at this time of year.
+Because of this, it’s more important than ever to support your immune system—especially during certain times of year.

 Although most people recover from the illness, CDC estimates that in the United States more than 100,000 people are hospitalized and about 36,000 people die from the flu and its complications every year.
 But even more worrisome, scientists fear that a new flu virus will emerge in this century and cause a severe pandemic . . . and they are especially concerned about the deadly H5N1 flu strain, which is transmitted by birds and is becoming endemic in Asia.

 In this special Health and Wellness report, we’ll tell you how to avoid respiratory infections and the flu.
 And if you do happen to get sick, you’ll learn how several herbal extracts can reduce the number of days that you are out of commission.

 Maintaining a strong immune system